test-kitchen/kitchen-hyperv/README.md

   * The virtual switch to attach the guest VMs.
 Defaults to the first switch returned from Get-VMSwitch.
 * iso_path
   * Path on the host to the ISO to mount on the VMs.
+* vm_generation
+  * The generation for the hyper-v VM.
+Defaults to 1.
+* disk_type
+  * The type of virtual disk to create, .VHD or .VHDX.
+Defaults to the file extension of the parent virtual hard drive.

 ## Contributing